praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-for-video-extension.md

    This exposes all of the constants and static methods from the [`MediaHeartbeat`](https://adobe-marketing-cloud.github.io/video-heartbeat-v2/reference/javascript/MediaHeartbeat.html) class.

    You can obtain the sample player here: [VA Sample Player](https://github.com/Adobe-Marketing-Cloud/video-heartbeat-v2/tree/master/sdks/js/samples/Launch/VideoHeartbeatSample).
-The sample player acts as a reference to showcase how to use the VA extension to support Video Analytics directly from a webapp.
+The sample player acts as a reference to showcase how to use the VA extension to support [!DNL Video Analytics] directly from a webapp.

 ### Using from other extensions